 After being a happy PostgreSQL user for years, I’ve finally had to use MySQL for the last 6+ months.

-I have to admit, I was starting to think it wasn’t all that bad–that the “MySQL is a toy” line was outdated.
+I have to admit, I was starting to think it wasn’t all that bad: that maybe the “MySQL is a toy” rhetoric was outdated.

 Here is my current laundry list of “dammit, MySQL” complaints: